 A quiet, grounding space where you can slow down, feel what is happening inside of you, and bring awareness to the unconscious patterns, beliefs, and emotions shaping your life.

 → Click here for more information2.
-IoPT group session (only online, in English or Norwegian)
+IoPT group session (only online)

 A group based process for exploring inner conflict, patterns, and trauma based dynamics through the intention method and resonance.

 → Click here for more information3.
-Tantra massage (only at our place)
+Tantra massage (at our place)

 A respectful form of touch that helps you feel, soften, and reconnect with your body.
 The body remembers what the mind has forgotten.
 Through presence and breath, blocked energy begins to move again, allowing release, openness, and renewed vitality.